University Honors Program academic progress review policy

-Very important note for all Honors students: Because of changes in the core Honors curriculum, after next academic year we will discontinue independent Honors sections of English 1301 and 1302, Philosophy 1001 and 1301, History 1001 and 1002, and Theology 1001 (the second-level Theology Honors courses will not be affected).
-If you have not taken these Honors courses yet, you need to do so next academic year, 2013-14.
+Very important note for all sophomore to senior Honors students: Because of changes in the core Honors curriculum, after this academic year we will discontinue independent Honors sections of English 1301 and 1302, Philosophy 1001 and 1301, History 1001 and 1002, and Theology 1001 (the second-level Theology Honors courses will not be affected).
+If you have not taken these Honors courses yet, you need to do so this academic year, 2013-14.

---Before your appointment, make sure to consult Marquette’s online Undergraduate Bulletin to reinforce your familiarity with course requirements in your college, program, and proposed major: http://bulletin.marquette.edu/undergrad/
+- Before your appointment, make sure to consult Marquette’s online Undergraduate Bulletin to reinforce your familiarity with course requirements in your college, program, and proposed major.

---The Honors Program curriculum is available on the Honors website (http://www.marquette.edu/honors/programs_honorscurr.shtml), as is the list of all next year’s Honors seminars: http://www.marquette.edu/honors/Seminars.shtml
+- The Honors Program curriculum is available on our Honors website, as is the list of all this year’s Honors seminars.

---Also, remember to consult the Marquette Snapshot for class availability and times: http://www.marquette.edu/mucentral/registrar/snapshot/fall13/
+- Also, remember to consult the Marquette Snapshot for class availability and times.

 Options for Pre-Registration Advising for all students: